It’s a wonderfully simple acronym for remembering a few of the most important elements of your health: Meditation

 How are you doing on your MEDS?

-D (Diet): My wife and I have taken inspiration from the Blue Zones and try to incorporate the Blue Zones longevity diets into our lives.
-We rarely eat meat these days, and we are pretty good about caloric restriction.
-But, we still eat chips, protein bars, and other unhealthy stuff (in moderation) along with meals out every once in awhile.
+🟢 D (Diet): My wife and I have taken inspiration from the Blue Zones and try to incorporate the Blue Zones longevity diets into our lives (along with elements from some of these 🔒timeless diets).
+We still eat some unhealthy stuff in moderation—snacks, chips, etc. And, we eat meals out every once in awhile.
 My latest win has been reducing alcohol consumption—I quit drinking liquor 18 months ago, beer 12 months ago, and just recently quit wine.

 How about you?
 Please share your honest MEDS analysis in the comments!